errael/astrology-castro/README.md

 ### castro functions

 Some functions are part of the `castro` language.
-They are treated as constants.
+Except for the key code functions these functions are treated as constants.
+The return values for the key code functions are constant for a given operating system and `astrolog` version.

+**Warning**: in `castro` v1.0.0 `KeyCode()` returns ascii values; these work on X11.
+Looking for a solution...

 See [mazegame ported to castro](examples.d/mazegame.castro) for example usage.